LogicStamp/logicstamp-context/docs/cli/commands.md

 # Commands

-LogicStamp Context ships a single CLI entry point, `stamp`, with `context` subcommands and initialization utilities.
+LogicStamp Context provides a single CLI entry point, `stamp`, with `context` subcommands and initialization utilities.

 | Command | Summary | When to use | Key options |